neuroailab/mec/README.md

 Note by default, the minimum and maximum height and width of the arena are set to be [-h/2, h/2] and [-w/2, w/2], respectively.

 If you prefer a different environment extent, pass in `min_x`, `max_x`, `min_y`, and `max_y` into `configure_options()` in units of meters.
-If you prefer a different number of bins, pass in `nbins` to `get_fits()`, and if prefer to use a different number of centimeters per bin (default is 5 cm), pass in `bin_cm`.
+If you prefer a different number of bins, pass in `nbins` to `get_fits()`, and if you prefer to use a different number of centimeters per bin (default is 5 cm), pass in `bin_cm`.

 Finally, if you prefer to pass in a custom model binned response, of shape `(num_x_bins, num_y_bins, num_units)`, you can do that via the argument `model_resp`, instead of passing in the `model` object and its environment configuration.

 ## Cite

-If you used this dataset or codebase for your research, please consider citing our paper:
+If you used this codebase for your research, please consider citing our paper:
 ```
 @inproceedings{mectask2021,
     title={Explaining heterogeneity in medial entorhinal cortex with task-driven neural networks},